 Plus, melatonin can spike your blood pressure if you take more than what is recommended.
 If you already have high blood pressure, then you should talk to your doctor before taking melatonin.

-If you have any of the medical problems listed below, you should avoid taking melatonin:
+If you have any of the medical problems listed below, you should consult with a medical professional before taking melatonin:

-Also, if you take melatonin, you should not drink alcohol since it can reduce melatonin effectiveness.
+Also, if you take melatonin, you should avoid overconsuming alcohol since it can reduce melatonin effectiveness.

-There is an alternative to melatonin you can take.
-AloeCure created a unique blend of melatonin and collagen.
-It will give you a good night's sleep plus promotes hair, skin, and joint health.
+There is an alternative to just melatonin that you can take.
+AloeCure has created a unique blend of melatonin and collagen that is also supplemented with Aloe that is a low dosage (3 mg) capsule that will help support a good night's sleep while also promoting hair, skin, and joint health.
 It's non-GMO, gluten-free, dairy-free, and Keto, and Paleo-friendly.
-Get a good night’s sleep and enjoy your day.
+Get a good night’s sleep and enjoy your day!

 Comments will be approved before showing up.

 November 16, 2021 3 min read